epfl-ada/ada-2024-project-nhsvd/README.md

 - Feature: Movie's summary tagged with character mentions
 - Approach:
-    1. Create document-character pairs as input.
+    1. Create plot summary-character list pairs as input
-    2. Ask the LLM to choose a trope that best represents the pair among an array well-established tropes.
+    2. Ask the LLM to choose a trope that best represents each character among the well-established tropes.
+- Limitation:
-- Limitation: Same limitations as the LLM method in previous section
+    + Same limitations as the LLM method in previous section
+    + Increased complexity in comparison to death classification may reduce reliability of results.

 ### 4. Mortality Index Calculation
    - We propose calculating a mortality index as the proportion of characters within each trope, genre, or actor’s filmography that die.